-Voice Assistants (Amazon Echo, Google Home, iPad Pro)
+Voice Assistants for Elderly (Amazon Echo, Google Home, iPad Pro)

 If there’s one piece of modern technology that has taken our society by storm, it’s electronic voice assistants.
 Nearly every home seems to have one of these smart speakers, which are connected to the internet and are capable of answering a seemingly limitless amount of questions.